 Tumne sneh sikt chitvan se hans kar meri aur nihara.

 She met people of various temperaments, who were keen to know about her strong persona.
-This frail lady who meticulously undertakes mundane tasks can be so steeped in religious devotion, was tough to believe.
+This frail lady who meticulously undertook mundane tasks could be so steeped in religious devotion, was tough to believe.
 Undisputedly a bhakta is dexterous and can competently manage the temporal and spiritual plane.

 Moreover she skilfully handled the school's work load.Above all, Bobo remained an ideal during the yearly conferences of the school along with functions of the Sanatan Dharam Sabha.
 Taking her mentor's students for examination, she would visit Delhi several times.